dszv/cornell-notes-template/README.md

 # cornell-notes-template
-Latex template for Cornell note taking system.
+Latex template for the Cornell note taking system.